Puppet-Finland/puppet-sslcert/README.md

 pass the filename, including the file extension, as the $bundlefile parameter of the ::sslcert::set resource.
 Next a few examples using Hiera.

-You always need to include the main class, unless you create your resources using create_resource functions in site.pp:

-    include ::sslcert
+## Automatic resource creation in main class

-Install a certificate, key and a separate bundle file (e.g. for apache2).
+The main class does not do anything except support creating resources from a hash.
+To Install a certificate, key and a separate bundle file (e.g. for apache2).

     sslcert::sets:
         www.domain.com: